mbund/buckeyectf-2022/writeups/ronin/ronin.md

 I have no idea what it is actually pointing to and I don't care.
 Since I have a leak to a stable address on the stack, I can use gdb to find the offset of this address on the stack to the first byte of the first instruction which is also on the stack.
 This offset will always be the same.

-Now we can set 2 to `dir`, which calls `encounter`, which has a buffer overflow.
+Now we can set `dir` to 2, which calls `encounter`, which has a buffer overflow.
 We can return to the shellcode we placed in the buffer earlier, calculating the address using the offset.
 ```python
 # the offset of the leaked stack address to the beginning of our shellcode
 # which is in the earlier buffer